Lucky Luciano: American power struggle

 By 1957, Genovese felt strong enough to move against Luciano and his acting boss, Costello.
-He was aided in this move by Anastasia family underboss Carlo Gambino.
-On May 2, 1957, following Genovese's orders, Vincent "Chin" Gigante ambushed Costello in the lobby of his Central Park apartment building, The Majestic.
-Gigante called out, "This is for you, Frank," and as Costello turned, shot him in the head.
-After firing his weapon, Gigante quickly left, thinking he had killed Costello.
-However, the bullet had just grazed Costello's head and he was not seriously injured.
-Although Costello refused to cooperate with the police, Gigante was arrested for attempted murder.
-Gigante was acquitted at trial, thanking Costello in the courtroom after the verdict.
-Costello was allowed to retire after conceding control of what is called today the Genovese crime family to Genovese.
-Luciano was powerless to stop it.
+He was aided in this move by Gambino, now the Anastasia family's underboss.
+On May 2, following Genovese's orders, Vincent Gigante ambushed Costello in the lobby of his Central Park apartment building, The Majestic.
+Gigante called out, "This is for you, Frank", and as Costello turned, shot him in the head.
+After firing his weapon, Gigante quickly left, thinking he had killed Costello; however, the bullet had only grazed Costello's head and he was not seriously injured.
+Although Costello refused to cooperate with police, Gigante was arrested for attempted murder.
+He was acquitted at trial, thanking Costello in the courtroom after the verdict.
+Costello was allowed to retire after conceding control of what is today called the Genovese crime family to Genovese.
+Luciano was powerless to stop these events.

 On October 25, 1957, Genovese and Gambino successfully arranged the murder of Anastasia, another Luciano ally.
-The following month, Genovese called a meeting of bosses in Apalachin, New York to approve his takeover of the Luciano family and to establish his national power.
-Instead, the Apalachin Meeting turned into a fiasco when law enforcement conducted a raid.
-Over 65 high-ranking mobsters were arrested and the Mafia was subjected to publicity and numerous grand jury summonses.
+The following month, Genovese called a meeting of bosses in Apalachin, New York, to approve his takeover of the Genovese family and to establish his national power.
+Instead, the Apalachin Meeting turned into a fiasco when law enforcement became aware of the meeting and conducted a raid.
+Over 65 high-ranking mobsters were arrested, and the Mafia was subjected to publicity and numerous grand jury summonses.
 The enraged mobsters blamed Genovese for the disaster, opening a window of opportunity for Genovese's opponents.

-Luciano allegedly attended a meeting in a hotel in Palermo to discuss heroin trade as part of the French Connection.
-After their meeting, Luciano allegedly helped pay part of $100,000 to a Puerto Rican drug dealer to falsely implicate Genovese in a drug deal.
+Luciano allegedly attended a meeting at a hotel in Palermo to discuss heroin trade as part of the French Connection.
+After this meeting, Luciano allegedly helped pay part of $100,000 to a Puerto Rican drug dealer to falsely implicate Genovese in a drug deal.
 On April 4, 1959, Genovese was convicted in New York of conspiracy to violate federal narcotics laws.
-Sent to prison for 15 years, Genovese tried to run his crime family from prison until his death in 1969.
-Meanwhile, Gambino now became the most powerful man in the Cosa Nostra.
+Sent to prison for fifteen years, Genovese tried to run his crime family from prison until his death in 1969.